-New Sapience has achieved a breakthrough in computing: Modelled Intelligence, a software technology that endows machines with Computational Knowledge: human knowledge that has been transformed into a computable structure in a computer program.
+New Sapience has achieved a breakthrough in computing: Compact Knowledge Modelling, a software technology that endows machines with human knowledge that has been transformed into a computable form.
 It is the result of a multi-disciplinary approach combining state-of-the-art computing techniques, practical experience in modeling complex real-world systems, and an original theory about the underlying structure of human knowledge.

 Knowledge is a mental model of reality that allows us to envision a world that may or not come to pass, depending on our actions.
 The ability to “predict the phenomena” is the cornerstone of the scientific method, one that was already in play when the first human progenitor made the first tool and used it to change its world.

 Until now our machines could not do this – not even a little.
 They process data and information, but the creation of knowledge has been beyond their capability.

 The idea of an “expert system;” a computer program that embodies some domain of human expertise to operate complex systems or analyze and diagnose complex problems, has been a dream of computer science for over 50 years.
 Despite early optimism about technologies such as rule-based inference engines going back to the 1980s, software that emulates human logic and decision-making is, today, still highly code intensive.
 Whether the domain is industrial data monitoring or business rules, such applications are very expensive to design, develop and maintain.

 Even when the investment is made, today’s automation software is brittle; subject to total failure when confronted with a problem that lies outside the anticipated scope of the program.
 Where the cost of failures is high, as with transportation systems or network management, the solution is to keep humans in the loop, but this is a less than optimal solution.
 Human knowledge confers flexibility, but people don’t perform as well as computers in data-intensive environments, beside humans are also very expensive.

 All the knowledge is in humans heads.
 Time to change that.